OyinDee/mongobyte/ADVANCED_ORDERS_API.md

 ### Add Meals to Group Order
 **POST** `/group/{orderId}/meals`

 Add meals to your order within a group order.
+Subtotal is automatically calculated.

 **Request Body:**
 ```json